-In just 10 weeks (3 months), you will reach JLPT N5 (Japanese language proficiency test beginner) level & know 150 kanji.
+In just 10 weeks (3 months) from complete beginner level, you will reach JLPT N5 (Japanese language proficiency test beginner) level & know 150 kanji.

-In just 1.5 years (18 months), you can reach JLPT N2 level, enough to get into university, vocational college or full-time employment using Japanese!
+In just 1.5 years (18 months) from complete beginner level, you can reach JLPT N2 level, enough to get into university, vocational college or full-time employment using Japanese!

 JLPT = Japanese Language Proficiency Test.
 Most internationally recognised test for Japanese learners and employers.